kworam/ProcScript/README.md

 The following `paramDir` values are allowed:

 *	"in"
-	the parameter is input-only.
+	The parameter is input-only.

 *	"in-out"
-	the parameter is received as input and returned as output.
+	The parameter is received as input and returned as output.

 *	"out"
-	the parameter is output-only.
+	The parameter is output-only.

 *	undefined
-	if no `paramDir` is specified, it defaults to "in"
+	If no `paramDir` is specified, it defaults to "in".